open-cloud/xos/gui/ngXosLib/README.md

 >_NOTE: for the API related service, check documentation in [Apigen](#apigen) section._

-### Yo Xos
+### Yo XOS

-We have created a [yeoman](http://yeoman.io/) generator to help you scaffolding views.
+We have created a [yeoman](http://yeoman.io/) generator to help to scaffold views.

->As it is in an early stage of development you should manually link it to your system, to do this enter `xos/core/xoslib/ngXosLib/generator-xos` and run `npm link`.
+>As it is in an early stage of development you should manually link it to your system.
+To do this, enter `xos/core/xoslib/ngXosLib/generator-xos` and run `npm link`.

-#### To generate a new view
+#### To Generate a New View

 From `xos/core/xoslib` run `yo xos`.
-This command will create a new folder with the provided name in: `xos/core/xoslib/ngXosViews` that contain your application.
+This command creates a new folder with the provided name in: `xos/core/xoslib/ngXosViews` that contain your application.

->If you left empty the view name it should be `xos/core/xoslib/ngXosViews/sampleView`
+>If you left the View name empty, it should be `xos/core/xoslib/ngXosViews/sampleView`

-#### Run a development server
+#### Run a Development Server

-In your `view` folder and run `npm start`.
+In your `view` folder run `npm start`.

-_This will install required dependencies and start a local server with [BrowserSync](http://www.browsersync.io/)_
+_This will install the required dependencies and start a local server with [BrowserSync](http://www.browsersync.io/)_

-#### Publish your view
+#### Publish your View

 Once your view is done, from your view root folder, run: `npm run build`.

-This will build your application and copy files in the appropriate locations to be used by django.
+This will build your application and copy files in the appropriate locations to be used by Django.

 At this point you can enter: `http://localhost:9999/admin/core/dashboardview/add/` and add your custom view.

 >_NOTE url field should be `template:xosSampleView`_

-#### Install dependencies in your app
+#### Install Dependencies in Your app

-To install a local dependency use bower with `--save`.
+To install a local dependency, use bower with `--save`.
 Common modules are saved in `devDependencies` as they already loaded in the Django template.

-The `npm start` command is watching your dependencies and will automatically inject it in your `index.html`.
+The `npm start` command watches your dependencies and automatically injects it in your `index.html`.

 #### Linting

-A styleguide is enforced trough [EsLint](http://eslint.org/) and is checked during the build process.
-We **highly** suggest to install the linter in your editor to have realtime hint.
+A styleguide is enforced through [EsLint](http://eslint.org/) and is checked during the build process.
+We **highly** suggest installing the linter in your editor to have realtime hints.

 #### Test

-The generator set up a test environment with a default test.
+The generator sets up a test environment with a default test.
 To run it execute: `npm test`

 ## TODO